President– Christa Charbonneau, RVT

 When not in a clinic setting, I spend my time hiking or going backcountry camping in the mountains, traveling, and tending to my house plants.
 I’m a coffee addict, wine enthusiast, and love spending time with my cats, Kali Coconut and Cougar Puff.

-Director - Marina John, RVT
+Director – Ashley Bourdeau, RVT

 Executive Director – Amber Gregg, RVT